IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Education
-States must educate the population and state officals about men's human rights.
+States must educate the population and state officials about men's human rights.

+State officials are responsible for enacting the State's human rights obligations and therefore, must know the obligations to men and boys.

 >  These steps include ... the **education of the population and of State officials in human rights**[^33]